 Languages: Numerous.
 Mostly speaks English and French, but also knows dozens of European and Asian languages, including Russian, Spanish, Italian, Finnish, German, Japanese and Mandarin Chinese.
 Uses Received Pronunciation.
-The voice is usually quite soft, almost gentle, but also rather arrogant and sarcastic.
+The voice is usually quite soft, almost gentle.
+Has a wide vocal range.

-Lean and slender.
+Elegant, lean and slender.
 Good posture and effortless, catlike movements.
 Great suppleness and fast running speed enabled by flexible backbone.
 Chest is deep, back is arched and waist is narrow.
-High, thin legs and small paws.
+Long, thin legs and small paws.
 The tail is equal to body in length, and ears are equal to skull in length.
 Ears are usually pulled back.

 Short, smooth and sleek.
 Tail is feathered and silky.